A Father’s Guide to Self-Representation in Family Court

 Carefully work through the detailed rules and steps in family court.
 From filing documents to keeping up with deadlines, careful attention to detail is necessary.
 Get to know the specific rules in court and understand what the child arrangements process involves.

-Even through you’re thinking of self-representation in family court, recognise when professional advice is necessary.
-Consult professionals for guidance on complex matters, ensuring informed decisions throughout the process.
+Even though you’re thinking of self-representation in family court, recognise when professional advice is necessary. professional support from a McKenzie Friend for guidance on complex matters, ensuring informed decisions throughout the process.

 Maintaining Courtroom Composure